 If someone takes such bitter vegetables (Bottle gourd, zucchini, and colocynth), he/she may suffer from acute gastrointestinal toxicity or poisoning.
 The poising can cause the following symptoms an hour after consumption of vegetable.

 - Drop in blood pressure

 - The condition can be worsen by some other pathological conditions in the body such as ulcers.

 Therefore always do the following before preparing bottle gourd.

 - Before cooking or extracting lauki juice, always ensure that it is not bitter.
 This can be done simply by tasting a piece of raw bottle gourd.

 - You should not mix the lauki juice with any other vegetable juice.

 - Discard bitter lauki.
 Do not eat it or drink its juice.

-- In case of any discomfort (abdominal pain, cramps, nausea, vomiting, diarrhoea or any feeling of uneasiness), immediately go to nearby hospital.
+- In the case of any discomfort (abdominal pain, cramps, nausea, vomiting, diarrhea or any feeling of uneasiness), immediately go to nearby hospital.
 This can be case of Bottle gourd toxicity.